 - Melinda Gates: an IT engineer who inspires thousands of girls to fulfil their dreams of becoming coders (now conducts a campaign devoted to bringing more girls and women to STEM).
 She made a career at Microsoft, but now focuses on chairing the Bill & Melinda Gates Foundation.
 She is the mother of three children whom she and her husband have tried to raise as remote to technologies and as close to the people in need as possible.
 Melinda Gates campaigns for girls and women around the world – for their access to healthcare and education, for domestic violence, early marriage and FGM to end, for equal opportunities in labour markets.
 She believes that gender equity can introduce meaningful, positive change in global affairs.
 Melinda Gates inspired the 1st episode of my #girlpower series on webpages with data and research on women.

 - Maria Skłodowska-Curie: the most famous Polish scientist, the first woman to win the Nobel Prize, and the first person to win it in two fields (physics and chemistry), the mother of another Nobel Prize laureate, a friend of Albert Einstein.
 I admire her for her genuine faith in science, knowledge and people.
 She never gave up on learning, even when she was dismissed by the Kraków University or the French Academy of Science because she was a woman.
 Yet she managed to defend her doctorate at the University of Paris and continued her scientific career in France.
 She conducted research and frequently published in France, often jointly with her husband (they won the first Nobel Prize together).
 She contributed largely to the medical treatment of French soldiers during World War I, when she developed mobile radiography units and urged for as quick medical treatment of wounded army men as possible.
+A grest French documentary “Women at War 1914-1918”, available on Netflix, explores this story.
 She also supported the Polish cause – the struggle to restore the independence of Poland.

 - Arianna Huffington: I love her strong Greek accent.
 And so much more than that, obviously.
 I admire her stamina and turning her businesses into gold mines.
 She established “The Huffington Post” and was not scared to sell it when it was still developing when she decided to focus on herself more after fainting from overwork.
 Then she set up “Thrive Global” – a company with a simple idea that employers need to focus more on the well-being and health of their employees (and the employees need to take care of themselves, too).
 Her “The Sleep Revolution: Transforming Your Life, One Night at a Time” (2016) is a bestselling book that says one simple thing to over-competitive, burned-out Americans: sleep more (a good piece of advice to a Polish working mother of two :)).
 I liked her book “Thrive: The Third Metric to Redefining Success and Creating a Lie of Well-Being, Wisdom, and Wonder” (2014), even though I am not much fond of mindfulness fashion that the book is stuffed with.
 I respect the fact that she openly wrote about her divorce, her daughter’s addiction and the way she and her family could process these events and turned them into good lessons.
 I love this honesty, too.